robinz-labs/digishow/README.md

 - **Modbus** interface is typically for connecting your industrial automations, robots and machines.
 - **Arduino** is an open source electronic controller for making homebrew instruments, lights or gadgets for your interactive shows.
 - **Philips Hue** is the popular smart home wireless-controlled lights.
-- DigiShow can also control presenting videos, pictures and web contents with dynamic effects on multiple screens.
+- DigiShow can also control presenting videos, pictures and web content with dynamic effects on multiple screens.

 ## App Features